(call/cc this-class)

 You can think of this as pausing the future, which in this case is

-returning from the function, and then executing the function normally.
+returning from the function, and then "interrupting" that to execute

 does: it